MyHeartMap Challenge

-The MyHeartMap Challenge is a community improvement initiative and part of a research study being conducted at the University of Pennsylvania to map Automatic External Defibrillators (AEDs) in the city of Philadelphia.
+The MyHeartMap Challenge is a community improvement initiative and part of a research study being conducted at the University of Pennsylvania to map automated external defibrillators (AEDs) in the city of Philadelphia.

 Challenge description

 The challenge takes the form of a contest wherein the person or team to find and report the locations of the maximum number of AED devices in the city gets a grand prize of USD 10,000, provided at least 750 AEDs are reported in total or 500 AEDs are reported by a single team.
 20 to 200 "Golden" AEDs have also been identified in advance, photos of which will gain the submitter a USD 50 prize.
 The challenge runs from January 31 through March 13 of the year 2012.
 The challenge has drawn interested from various quarters, including academic institutions who are participating with the aim to build up and study a more intelligent crowdsourcing campaign.